WELCOME TO GRAYWOOD PROPERTIES

 - Mailboxes must be regularly cleaned and painted.

-- Lawns should be mowed on a regular basis.
+- Lawns and vacant lots should be mowed on a regular basis.
 Sidewalks and driveways should be mechanically edged.
 Landscape beds should be kept free of weeds and mulched as needed.
 Landscape plant material should be replaced when dead or dying.

 FOR GRAYWOOD RESIDENTS ONLY